 Regardless of whether you are experiencing migraines or not, the good news is that ED is a condition that can be treated.

-If you suffer from physical ED, you should consult your doctor about possible treatments.
+If you suffer from physical ED, you should consult your doctor about possible treatments like hormone therapy, male enhancement pills, injections.
 If your ED is psychological in nature, you could consult a sex therapist.

 You can also try to use relaxation techniques at home that could help you reduce* anxiety and improve* erections such as guided imagery.